Your benefits and wellbeing

 Paid parental leave

-Employees who are the primary carer of their child are given 13 weeks’ paid parental and have the option to instead take 26 weeks’ leave at half pay.
-Employees who are the support carer are entitled to 3 weeks’ paid leave within the first month of the birth or adoption of their child.
-Parental leave may also be taken flexibly.
+Employees who are the primary carer of their child can access 16 weeks’ paid parental and have the option to instead take 32 weeks’ leave at half pay.
+Employees who are the support carer can access 4 weeks’ paid leave.
+All leave can be accessed up to the child's 2nd birthday and may also be taken flexibly.
 Up to 12 months’ unpaid grandparental leave is also available.

 Superannuation on parental leave